SystemsApproach/ops/provision.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Documenting the physical infrastructure's logical structure in a
-database is how we cross the physical-to-virtual boundary.
+database is how we cross the physical-to-virtual divide.
 It involves
 both defining a set of models for the information being collected
 (this schema effectively represents the logical structure shown in
 :numref:`Figure %s <fig-infra>`), and entering the corresponding facts